abayxxx/covid19/README.md

 # Covid Tracker With React

-This is web app built with React Js and kawalcorona API
+This is web app build with React Js and kawalcorona API